|

 lot happier now and you can even see me holding my camera in the

-The original dashboard from 1963 was European
+reflection.
+The Dashboard The original dashboard from 1963 was European

-lighter toned wood, more reminiscent of Teak.
+Walnut faced ply.
+This had aged to a much lighter toned wood, more reminiscent of Teak.
 In fact, examining

 photographs of a restoration of a different car that was covered on an